 This chapter presents background and introductory information for completing the Channel Deepening Project (Proposed Action) at the Port of Los Angeles (Port or POLA).
 The Proposed Action provides additional capacity for disposal of dredged material associated with completing the Channel Deepening Project.
-This chapter presents the authorities of the Lead Agencies (United States [U.S.] Army Corps of Engineers [USACE] and the Los Angeles Harbor Department [LAHD]) preparing this DraftFinal Supplemental Environmental Impact Statement/Environmental Impact Report (SEIS/SEIR).
+This chapter presents the authorities of the Lead Agencies (United States [U.S.] Army Corps of Engineers [USACE] and the Los Angeles Harbor Department [LAHD]) preparing this Draft Supplemental Environmental Impact Statement/Environmental Impact Report (SEIS/SEIR).
 This SEIS/SEIR is a supplement to the 2000 SEIS/SEIR that was prepared for the Channel Deepening Project, which was a supplement to the 1998 Channel Deepening Project EIR and the 1992 Deep Draft Navigation Improvements Project EIS/EIR.
 This SEIS/SEIR addresses impacts related to the modifications required to complete disposal of dredged material from the authorized project.
-Additionally, Section 1.14 of this chapter discusses general changes and modifications made to the Draft SEIS/SEIR.